xwikisas/passbolt-toolbox/README.md

 ssb   rsa2048 2019-05-28 [E]
 ```

-Then, you will need to copy-paste your key fingerprint in the `user.fingerprint` field of `~/passbolt-renewer/config.json`.
+Then, you will need to copy-paste your key fingerprint in the `user.fingerprint` field of `~/.passbolt-toolbox/config.json`.

 ### Testing the configuration

 Once everything is done, you can validate your configuration by running :
 ```
-passbolt-renewer test
+passbolt-toolbox test
 ```

 This will simply test the authentication on the Passbolt server.